How to Get the Most out of Your Workflow Integration

 Use 3rd Party Solutions for Building Workflow Integration

-Third-party integration solutions also go by the name of Integration Service Providers or iPaaS (Integration Platform as a Service).
-With the burst of cloud apps, such providers offer the advantage of multiple pricing models.
-So you can pay-per-sync, or pay-per-instance, whatever suits your requirements.
+With the burst of cloud apps, third-party workflow integration solutions offer the advantage of multiple pricing models.
+So you can pay-per-sync or pay-per-instance, whatever suits your requirements.

-They handle the integration security for you by putting in place different security measures like encryption, use of HTTPS, role-based access control, etc.
+They handle the integration security for you by implementing different security measures, such as encryption, HTTPS use, role-based access control, etc.

 With third-party solutions, you only configure the integration once (while setting it up) and then leave it in their able hands.
 Since they are experts and do what they do best, they can expedite your integration efforts.